 | Can I pass an audit without gymnastics | Hard.
 Lots of caveats. | Straight.
 Provenance rides with tokens. |

 One synthetic dataset is manageable.
-Ten are brittle.
-Fifty are chaos.
+Chaos increases as the number of datasets go up.
 Here is what happens when you scale.

 - Naming sprawl.
 Each team generates a slightly different flavor.
 Columns drift.
 Documentation drifts faster.